 Whether it’s a dull ache or a sharp stab, back pain is among the most common of all medical problems.
 In any three-month period, about one-fourth of U.S. adults suffer through at least one day of back pain.

 Many people lump all back aches and pains together as a “bad back.”
 But there are actually many causes for back pain, including muscle spasms, ruptured disks, back sprains, osteoarthritis, infections, and tumors.
 One possible cause that rarely gets the attention it deserves is ankylosing spondylitis (AS), a form of arthritis that’s associated with long-term inflammation of the joints in the spine.

-Ankylosing Spondylitis 101
+Ankylosing spondylitis 101

-How the Disease Progresses
+How the disease progresses

 AS is a progressive disease, which means that it tends to get worse as time goes by.
-Typically, it starts with pain in the low back and hips.
+Typically, it starts with pain in your low back and hips.
 Unlike many kinds of back pain, however, the discomfort of AS is most severe after a rest or upon rising in the morning.
 Exercise often helps it feel better.

 The symptoms of AS vary from person to person.
 Here’s a look at how they might progress:

 - As your lower spine stiffens and fuses: You can’t get close to touching your fingers to the floor when bending over from a standing position.

 - As pain and stiffness increase: You may have trouble sleeping and be bothered by fatigue.

 - If your ribs are affected: You may find it difficult to take a deep breath.